lbnl-science-it/LRC101_Training_Jan2023/slides.md

   2. **Condo account**: PIs buy in compute nodes to be added to the general pool, in exchange for their own priority access and share the Lawrencium infrastructure (lr_xxx)
   3. **Recharge account**: pay as you go with minimal recharge rate ~ $0.01/SU (ac_xxx)
 - Check out more details here.
 [Project Accounts](https://it.lbl.gov/resource/hpc/for-users/hpc-documentation/accounts/projects-accounts/)
-- The form based request are now moved to [MyLRC portal](https://mylrc.lbl.gov/)
 - LBL affiliated PI can request project accout at [MyLRC portal](https://mylrc.lbl.gov/)
 - PIs can grant PCA/condo/recharge project access to researchers/students and external collaborators.

 ----
-## Access to Lawrencium Cluster

 #### Getting User Accounts
 - PIs can sponsor researchers/students and external collaborators for cluster accounts.

 - Account requests and approval will be done through [MyLRC portal](https://mylrc.lbl.gov/).
+- Workflow
-  - Account creation request
+  - Account creation request on the MyLRC portal
-  - PI approval
+  - Automatic email is sent to PI for approval
+  - PI approves request on the MyLRC portal
-  - Account creation
+  - Account creation on the cluster by HPCS team
   - Users are notified upon account availability and OTP setup.

 - Check out [documentation](https://it.lbl.gov/service/scienceit/high-performance-computing/lrc/mylrc-lawrencium-account-managemen-tsystem/).

+    -  Help us build [FAQ](https://it.lbl.gov/resource/hpc/).
+Submit your questions [here](https://docs.google.com/forms/d/e/1FAIpQLSfgtNRZbxmNrtNVYSZE5pHEH0foPMEMqMk3nKxenPo9xqIWrw/viewform).

 ---

 ## Login to Lawrencium Cluster